wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 melissandre varin · *Eating the (m)other*<br>&nbsp;An invitation to think, through queer use of (dis)placed / (dis)posable food and Black kinky hair as healing materials.

-Niya B · *Hollow Spaces*<br>"Through a ritual of light and breath I turn inwards."<br>"I reassess the process of a changing body within an expanded temporal context."<br>"Surrounded by mineral formations and magnetic attractions I discover fleeting moments of rest."<br>"Healing is allowed.
+Niya B · *Hollow Spaces* (not shown in YouTube documentation at the artist's request)<br>"Through a ritual of light and breath I turn inwards."<br>"I reassess the process of a changing body within an expanded temporal context."<br>"Surrounded by mineral formations and magnetic attractions I discover fleeting moments of rest."<br>"Healing is allowed.
 Existence is hollow."<br>&nbsp;Sound by Body Fool.

 Sebastian H-W · *SIRENX (bath-time with a mer-thing)*<br>&nbsp;An intimate audience from a domestic bathtub with SIRENX — a 'mer-thing'; a genderqueer man-made-merman-maid — learn a little decolonial history about gender, queerness, mythical monsters, self-care, limitations, and transformations.